sciencecorp/galago-core/controller/README.md

-# Foundry Controller
+# Web App

-A Next.js + tRPC app that manages and visualizes the foundry state, accepts protocol blocks for scheduling, and manages execution for its associated tools via gRPC.
+A Next.js + tRPC app that manages and visualizes the workcell's state, accepts protocol blocks for scheduling, and manages execution for its associated tools via gRPC.

 ## Getting Started